ics-i-ask-center/MorphoGraphX_aci/README.md

 This singularity image requires CUDA version 9.1 and nVidia driver version 390.30

 2019/2/2
-Libraries for ExceedonDemand are added (in progress)
+Libraries for ExceedonDemand are added